Farmers' Party (Netherlands): Dissolution

-Before the elections of 1981 the BP was renamed to Right-wing People's Party (Rechtse Volkspartij, RVP) but they were unable to win a seat.
+Before the elections of 1981, the BP was renamed to Right-wing People's Party (Rechtse Volkspartij, RVP) but they were unable to win a seat.
 In the municipality of Heerde, a remnant of the party as Gemeentebelang Boerenpartij Heerde continues to have representation on the municipal council.

 Ideology

 The party's main issue was the increasing government interference in, and the institutionalization of, farming.
 Yet it was more than single issue agrarian interest party.
 It saw itself as a conservative party which championed political and economic freedom in general, on basis of national and Christian values.
 It had a strong populist, anti-establishment appeal.
-Although some members had been active with fascist or national socialist organizations before 1945 the party rejected racism and fascism.
-Piero Ignazi has defined its ideology as " a curious mixture of authoritarianism and individualism, anti-tax protest, and anti-parliamentarism, somewhat reminiscent of French Poujadism".
+Although some members had been active with fascist or national socialist organizations before 1945, the party rejected racism and fascism.
+Piero Ignazi has defined its ideology as "a curious mixture of authoritarianism and individualism, anti-tax protest, and anti-parliamentarism, somewhat reminiscent of French Poujadism".
 However he stressed that the party was not part of the extreme right.

 The party had a strong nationalist message: it was in favour of the Dutch monarchy, opposed European integration, wanted a strong defense, and believed that law and order should be maintained.

-On economic matters the party was very conservative.
+On economic matters, the party was very right-wing.
 It wanted to protect private property and encourage private initiative.
 It sought to reduce government influence on the economy and taxation.
 It felt that the welfare state should be reduced to a minimum, agricultural subsidies should be cut, and that the agricultural sector would be able to support itself if the government interfered less.